 | Total YR Benefits (2023) | $1,223,372 |

-- Yellow Ribbon covers Fall and Spring semesters only—summer sessions are not included
+- Yellow Ribbon covers Fall and Spring semesters only — summer sessions are not included, which catches people off guard

 - Transfer of Entitlement dependents are eligible based on the service member’s eligibility